subsquid/docs/docs/subsquid-network/whitepaper.md

 ## Query Validation

-The Subsquid Network provides economic guarantees for the validity of the queried data, with the added possibility of validating specific queries on-chain.
+The SQD Network provides economic guarantees for the validity of the queried data, with the added possibility of validating specific queries on-chain.
 All query responses are signed by the worker who  executed the query, acting as a commitment to the query response.
 Anyone can submit such a response on-chain, and if it is deemed incorrect, the worker bond is slashed.
 The smart contract validation logic may be dataset-specific depending on the nature of the data being queried, with the following options:

 - Proof by Authority: a white-listed set of on-chain identities decides on the validity of the response.
 - Optimistic on-chain: after the validation request is submitted, anyone can submit a claim proving the query response is incorrect.
 For example, assuming the original query was "Return transactions matching the filter `X` in the block range `[Y, Z]`" and the response is some set of transactions `T.` During the validation window, anyone can submit a Merkle proof for some transaction `t` matching the filter `X` yet not in `T.` If no such proofs are submitted during the decision window, the response is considered valid.